 1. Asset accounts

-The asset account provides a list of all the assets that the business owns.
-The account may include intangible assets (such as trademarks, patents, and software), current assets (such as cash on hand, accounts receivable, and inventory account), and fixed assets (such as land, buildings, vehicles, and machinery).
+The asset account provides a list of all the categories of assets that the business owns.
+The account may include intangible assets (such as trademarks, patents, and software), current assets (such as cash on hand, accounts receivable, and

 2. Liability accounts